AClota/thefinalprojectironhackartur/SECURITY.md

 ### 2. **Secrets Encryption**
 All secrets stored in GitHub Actions and Kubernetes secrets are encrypted at rest and are only accessible by authorized users or services.
 For GitHub Actions secrets, only GitHub Actions workflows have access, based on defined permissions.
 Secrets in Azure are encrypted using Azure's managed encryption services.

+3. ## TLS & Traffic Encryption

+All external-facing traffic to this application is secured using **TLS**.
+The application runs behind an **NGINX Ingress Controller** in a Kubernetes cluster, with **HTTPS enforced via Ingress TLS settings**.

+- TLS certificates are issued via **Certbot** and automatically renewed using a **cron job**.
+- Certificates are stored securely in the cluster as **Kubernetes Secrets**.
+- The Ingress ensures all traffic is redirected to **HTTPS**, preventing unencrypted access.